 The provider used patient surveys to obtain patients' views about the service.
+As a result of feedback from patients they were looking at re-decorating the practice.

 Patients were encouraged to complete the NHS Friends and Family Test (FFT).
 This is a national programme to allow patients to provide feedback on NHS services they have used.